vackosar/vackosar.github.io/_posts/2023-03-26-David-Deutschs-Principles-in-Life-and-Business.md

 *Note: this is a draft created with AI assistance, but it may be already helpful.*

-David Deutsch is an author of Beginning of Infinity and recorded several podcasts with Naval Ravikant discussing his insights on science and physics.
+David Deutsch is an author of unusual book [Beginning of Infinity](https://www.amazon.com/Beginning-Infinity-Explanations-Transform-World/dp/0143121359) on scientific thinking and physics.
+His novel ideas can also be gleaned from podcasts for example this one with [Naval Ravikant and Tim Ferriss](https://youtu.be/FfWbcrObpUY).
 This post is an attempt to bring his insights to daily problem solving.

 ## David Deutsch's Principles